Divide Circle Into 6 Equal Parts

 Comprehensive Overview

 The theoretical foundation rests on the properties of equilateral triangles.
 When you connect the center of the circle to two adjacent vertices of the inscribed hexagon, you form an equilateral triangle.
-This is because all three sides of the triangle are equal to the radius of the circle.
+Even so, this is because all three sides of the triangle are equal to the radius of the circle.
 Since an equilateral triangle has three equal angles, each measuring 60 degrees, six such triangles will perfectly fill the 360 degrees of the circle.

 To practically divide a circle into 6 equal parts, you'll need a compass, a straightedge (or ruler), and a pencil.
 The process is as follows: